-The deployment of EERE technologies is dependent on the U.S.'s ability to innovate, produce, install, maintain, and service advanced energy technologies; these critical workforce skills are supported by the W&ED area's activities.
 In addition to easing the transition to a clean energy economy by preparing a skilled workforce, EERE efforts are focused on broadening participation to close the achievement gap in STEM fields.
 Multiple approaches to STEM jobs are provided to address the needs of the workforce, ranging from entry-level to the highly skilled.

 Many workforce and education activities are administered by individual program offices (see EERE Office Activities on left navigation on this page).
 Cross-cutting activities are coordinated through a central office that creates resources that fill a gap in the energy-related workforce pathway (ex.: NTER training platform; Energy Literacy Guidelines), promotes the sharing of best practices, reduces duplication of efforts, and is establishing evaluation criteria across these activities.
 Please visit the left navigation to explore the different workforce and education activities of DOE's Office of Energy Efficiency and Renewable Energy.